Need to talk? Call 1800 882 436.

 What is rubella?

-Rubella is a contagious disease caused by the rubella virus and is commonly known as German measles or three-day measles.
+Rubella is a contagious disease caused by the rubella virus.
+It is also known as German measles or 3-day measles.
 However, rubella is not the same as measles.
-A person with rubella can spread the virus through droplets in the air when they cough or sneeze.
-Rubella usually causes a rash, swollen glands and often a fever.

 What are the symptoms of rubella?

-While the best-known symptom of rubella is a pink or red rash, adults commonly experience the following symptoms before a rash appears:
+While the best-known symptom of rubella is a pink or red rash, adults commonly get other symptoms first.
+These can be:

 • sore throat